Mapping the snowdrops

 At Kingston Lacy the snowdrops cover the curved beds of the Victorian fernery allowing visitors to wind through the twisty paths flanked by a sea of white flowers.
 The flowers continue down the iconic Lime Avenue path and into the Japanese garden.
 The juxtaposition of traditional snowdrops in-between Japanese bamboo shoots is unique to this National Trust garden.

-The snowdrops are cared for by Kingston Lacy’s 8 strong gardening team but the varieties are mapped out by one dedicated volunteer.
-Teresa Evans has been volunteering at Kingston Lacy for 6 years and comes with an enthusiasm and passion for the gardens.
+The snowdrops are cared for by Kingston Lacy’s 8 strong gardening team but the varieties are mapped out by one dedicated volunteer who has been volunteering at Kingston Lacy for 8 years and comes with an enthusiasm and passion for the gardens.

-When I'm not busy cataloging our snowdrops, it will be other plants, especially orchids, ferns and the National Collections of Anemone nemorosa and Convallaria majalis, not to mention the Hyde Collection of rhododendrons, azaleas and camellias.
-I do this work alongside conducting garden tours, photographing the gardens through the seasons and writing articles for the volunteer newsletter.'
+When I'm not busy cataloging our snowdrops, it will be other plants, especially orchids, ferns and the National Collections of Anemone nemorosa and Convallaria majalis, not to mention the Hyde Collection of rhododendrons, azaleas and camellias.'

 The snowdrops at Kingston Lacy are at their best from early February.
 Colour continues to bloom in the garden throughout spring with an impressive display of daffodils, bluebells, cherry blossom to tulips and hyacinths on the edge of summer.